 Work Experience - Aberaeron Secondary School July 16th to 20th

-The Dewis Choice Project is delighted to be joined by Carys, a student from Aberaeron School, who is with us for a week on work experience.
+The Dewis Choice Project was delighted to be joined by Carys, a student from Aberaeron School, who was with us for a week on work experience.

 HEFCW Case Study

 A new report published by the Higher Education Funding Council for Wales (HEFCW) highlights the impact of universities on local, national and international communities.

 Innovation Nation: On common ground was launched by HEFCW at a celebration of Welsh institutions’ civic engagement activities in the Norwegian Church, Cardiff, on Wednesday 13 June 2018.